top of page

 In the first phase of the project, UNIT9 demonstrated how EEG could be used to determine a driver’s level of concentration.
 This was done using an off-the-shelf dry EEG system and a driving simulation.

 For the next phase when I was brought in, the goal was to integrate a working EEG system into a helmet that could be used in real life driving tests with professionals.
 It needed to be safe, comfortable, and able to collect real-time data from the brain.
-My role was to lead the mechanical design of the EEG system.
+My role was to lead the physical design of the EEG system.

 IMG_1288.jpeg

-Research & Ideation
+Ideation

 IMG_1289 (2).jpeg